aiven/aiven-docs/docs/products/cassandra/concepts/cross-cluster-replication.md

 ```

 Where `service-1` and `service-2` are the names of Apache Cassandra
-datacenter, which you can find in the Aiven console.
+datacenter that appear in the Aiven console.

 ### CCR in action